fukamachi/ningle/README.markdown

           (format nil "Hello, ~A" (getf params :name))))
 ```

-The above controller will be invoked when you access to "/hello/Eitarow" or "/hello/Tomohiro", and then `(getf params :name)` will be "Eitarow" and "Tomohiro".
+The above controller will be invoked when you access to "/hello/Eitaro" or "/hello/Tomohiro", and then `(getf params :name)` will be "Eitaro" and "Tomohiro".

 Route patterns may also contain "wildcard" parameters.
 They are accessible by `(getf params :splat)`.